secretflow/spu/docs/development/type_system.rst

 In the type dispatch step, type information is used to select next op, and when partial of type information is used, it's *erased*.
 For example, when `dtype` is used to select `fmul` in the above example, dtype is useless in the future and could be erased, the lower level op does not distinguish dtype (via a generic type parameter).
 In a real implementation, we don't erase the type explicitly, just leave it there without further use.

 The return value takes the `reverse progress` of dispatch.
 The return type is filled from bottom to up.
 For example, in the above progress, when :code:`z=rmul(x,y)` is called, `rmul` knows `z`'s visibility type is `SECRET` but does not know its dtype yet, so here `z` has a partial type `type(SECRET, $UNKNOWN)`.
-The type will be filled step by step during stack popup, and eventually completed as a full type when the whole dispatch progress is done.
+The type will be filled step by step during stack popup, and eventually be completed as a full type when the whole dispatch progress is done.